Skip to content

 Where ADRs live

-DGT-FND-030 — Every project maintains an ADR log in its main repository: one Markdown file per decision under docs/decisions/, named NNNN-short-title.md with an ascending, never-reused number.
-ADRs are version-controlled and reviewed like code — not kept in a wiki or a ticket system, where they detach from the state of the repository they describe.
+DGT-FND-030 — Every project maintains an ADR log in its primary documentation "repository": * either one Markdown file per decision under docs/decisions/, named NNNN-short-title.md (with an ascending, never-reused number), version-controlled and reviewed like code, * or as pages/articles in a wiki/documentation source (like Confluence), where they keep a similar name structure, like NNNN-short-title, so they can be referenced anywhere.

 When an ADR is required